Orchid Tapes

 Orchid Tapes is a Canadian–American independent record label based in New York City.
 It was founded in 2010 in Toronto, Ontario by Warren Hildebrand.
 Operated by Hildebrand, the label has released a number of indie compilations and original releases on cassette tape, limited edition vinyl, and digital download.
-Among Orchid Tapes' signed artists are Coma Cinema, Foxes in Fiction, and Alex G. The label focuses on "music and artwork that breaks free of the established norm...reflects the dedication of its creator and provokes a strong emotional resonance..."
+Among Orchid Tapes' signed artists are Coma Cinema, Foxes in Fiction (Hildebrand's alias as a musician), and Alex G. The label focuses on "music and artwork that breaks free of the established norm...reflects the dedication of its creator and provokes a strong emotional resonance..."

 History

 Founding

 Orchid Tapes was founded in 2010 by Warren Hildebrand, while Hildebrand was attending an art university in Toronto, Ontario.
 He had first started putting the idea for a label together in 2009, and had picked the name Orchid Tapes partly after a song by the band Deerhunter, called "Tape Hiss Orchid."
 According to Hildebrand, "I was really inspired by all the little cassette labels that were popping up on different blogs around that time.
 It seemed like a really cheap and easy way to get music out into the world beyond just the proliferation of mp3s."

-He founded Orchid Tapes while living in his apartment in downtown Toronto and working on the debut album of his solo project, Foxes in Fiction.
+Hildebrand founded Orchid Tapes while living in his apartment in downtown Toronto and working on the debut album of his solo project, Foxes in Fiction.
 Hildebrand had started Foxes in Fiction in April 2005 while still in high school, and began to take the project more seriously in 2008, while inspired by artists such as Brian Eno and Atlas Sound.